 When talking about dust in the air, we need to ask ourselves what amount of dust is acceptable?
 The World Health Organization gives us a very grim answer – while having levels of CO2 less than 1000 ppm are fine, no amount of dust in the air is acceptable.
 Even small concentrations of dust over 10 µg/m3 increases the mortality rate.

-If you are in the areas where dust is a problem or you just have a general problem with dust and mold in your house, you might want to consider getting an air purifier for your home or for your office.
-In this article, we are going to look over some of the best air purifiers for dust removal and present some of the top-rated air purifiers that will help you breathe a little bit easier.
+In this article, we are going to look over some of the best devices for dust removal and present some of the top-rated air purifiers that will help you breathe a little bit easier.
 Since there are many models and many different manufacturers, you need to look into what each one of them does best and only then make a choice.
 While reading up the reviews, always keep in mind what you need for your whole house and which one will best satiate your needs for some clean air in your lungs.

 Best Air Purifiers 2019 Top List

 Top air purifiers for dust and mold removal